mcavallo/foundry-vtt-random-target/README.md

 # Supported Systems

-While this package should work without problems with most systems, it has been visually optimized for:
+While this module should work without problems with most systems, it has been tested and visually optimized for:

 - [DnD5e](https://foundryvtt.com/packages/dnd5e)
 - [Warhammer Fantasy Roleplay 4th Edition](https://foundryvtt.com/packages/wfrp4e)